Potential Python Interview Questions

 Although you can technically install a multi-threading module in Python, I wouldn’t recommend it as it will slow down your code, mainly due to how Python works.

 Python uses a Global Interpreter Lock (GIL) to execute threads.
-Annoyingly, when you try to run multi-threads, it alternates between each thread on a single CPU core, instead of running them concurrently.
+This means that when you try to run multi-threads, it alternates between each thread on a single CPU core, instead of running them concurrently.
 This then causes a delay in each thread's completion time as it pauses and jumps back and forth.

 How did you do?